fastapi/fastapi/docs/tutorial/request-files.md

 You will receive, as declared, a `list` of `bytes` or `UploadFile`s.

+!!! note
+    Notice that, as of 2019-04-14, Swagger UI doesn't support multiple file uploads in the same form field.
+For more information, check <a href="https://github.com/swagger-api/swagger-ui/issues/4276" target="_blank">#4276</a> and <a href="https://github.com/swagger-api/swagger-ui/issues/3641" target="_blank">#3641</a>.

+    Nevertheless, **FastAPI** is already compatible with it, using the standard OpenAPI.

+    So, whenever Swagger UI supports multi-file uploads, or any other tools that supports OpenAPI, they will be compatible with **FastAPI**.

 ## Recap

 Use `File` to declare files to be uploaded as input parameters (as form data).